Shift the axis of dispute

 Now here’s the point, and to reveal it we must, for a moment, break through the fourth wall of legal metaphor and lift the corporate veil.

-Thus, every part of the buyer’s and the seller’s mortal existence is intermediated by agents: even the engagement and remuneration of the agents.
+So every aspect of the buyer’s and the seller’s mortal existence is intermediated by agents: even the engagement and remuneration of those very agents.
 Our corporate overlords are really invalids: helpless, feeble-minded hosts in the folds of whose robes a rich ecosystem of rent-seeking agents make comfortable homes.

 But there is an ever-present risk that your careful fusspottery will, in stating your own red line, inadvertently cross someone else’s.
 Remember, it won’t be your counterparty’s: it is a dumb sheaf of papers filed with a registry.